KeliChau/bamazon/README.md

 # Bamazon

+## Overview

-## A CLI application using Node.js and MySQL that allow users to take orders and update stock items from the store's inventory.
+Bamazon is a CLI application using Node.js and MySQL that allow users to take orders and update stock items from the store's inventory.

 ### Instructions on How to Use the Application